PhilipYip1988/python-tutorials/007_code_blocks_a/readme.md

 ![img_060](./images/img_060.png)

-This can be used for the purposed of indexing:
+This can be used for the purposes of indexing:

 ```
 word = 'hello'